-The firm was set up by Martin Goetze and Dominic Gwynn in September 1980, to start with in a small workshop in Northampton, and since March 1985 in a purpose built workshop at Welbeck near Worksop in North Nottinghamshire, on the northern edge of Sherwood Forest.
-The aim is to work with a small team of committed organbuilders, flexible and with a complete range of skills, built around the permanent input of the skills and experience of the three directors.
+The firm was set up by Martin Goetze and Dominic Gwynn in September 1980, to start with in a small workshop in Northampton, and from March 1985 in a purpose-built workshop at Welbeck near Worksop in North Nottinghamshire, on the northern edge of Sherwood Forest (S80 3LW UK).
+The aim has always been to work with a small team of committed organbuilders, flexible and with a complete range of skills.

-The workshop is part of a group of craft workshops at Welbeck, provided by the Harley Foundation http://www.harleygallery.co.uk/foundation/ a charitable trust set up by a legacy from the 7th Duke of Portland to promote the crafts.
-It was designed by John Outram http://www.johnoutram.com/welbeck.html .
-We are fortunate to be able to work in beautiful rural surroundings, in a modern purpose-built workshop, surrounded by some of the finest craftsmen and women in the country.
-Between 1985 and 2003 we benefitted particularly from the experience and advice of our neighbours, Derek Adlam, doyen of early keyboard instrument makers, and Bernd Fischer, one of the finest makers of early keyboard instruments in the world.
+The workshop is part of a group of craft workshops at Welbeck, provided by the Harley Foundation http://www.harleygallery.co.uk/foundation/ a charitable trust set up with a legacy from the 7th Duke of Portland.
+It was designed by John Outram hhttp://www.johnoutram.com/welbeck.html .
+We are fortunate to be working in beautiful rural surroundings, in a modern workshop, surrounded by some of the finest craftspeople in the country https://www.harleygallery.co.uk/harley-studios/.

-We are committed to training the next generations of organbuilders.
-We have trained five English organbuilders, Stuart Dobbs, James Collier, James Mattheson, Joseph Marsden and Abigail Balfour, one Australian, Timothy McEwen, and provided further experience for eleven young German, Swiss, Latvian, French and Spanish organbuilders.
-Joseph Marsden is the son of Charles Marsden who has assisted us greatly over the years with his expertise and skill in colouring and finishing the casework of our organ projects, both new organs and historic restorations.
+We are committed to training the next generation of organbuilders.
+We have trained six English organbuilders, Stuart Dobbs, James Collier, James Mattheson, Joseph Marsden, Abigail Balfour Rowley and Chris Davies, one Australian, Timothy McEwen, and provided further experience for eleven young German, Swiss, Latvian, French and Spanish organbuilders.

 Who we are

-Martin Goetze and Dominic Gwynn Ltd is a firm of six craftsmen dedicated to the production of pipe organs of high quality in classical styles.
-After the death of Martin in 2015 there are two directors, Dominic Gwynn and Edward Bennett, and usually three or four other craftsmen.
+There were for many years three directors, Martin Goetze, Dominic Gwynn and Edward Bennett, and usually three or four other craftsmen.
+Martin Goetze died in September 2015.
+In July 2020 Edward stepped down as a director (but continues as an employee), and Robert Balfour-Rowley has joined as a director.
 The directors are full time organbuilders.
 They share responsibility for the design, supervision and finishing of each project, though the advantage of a small firm with a committed staff and experienced directors is that much of the responsibility is shared.
 Since January 2009 we have been assisted in the running of the business by Emma Hagen.

 Edward Bennett studied organ at the Guildhall School of Music in London, started organbuilding with Grant, Degens and Bradbeer in Northampton in 1971, and gained further experience with Hradetsky in Austria and at the Sydney Opera House in Australia, and with Peter Collins before joining the firm in 1985.
 He is now organist at St Anne’s Worksop.